dzlab/dzlab.github.io/_posts/2026-08-20-build-train-llm-jax.md

 ## Model Architecture

-The model is intentionally small: a 20.2M parameter decoder with the GPT-2 tokenizer vocabulary, a context length of 128 tokens, and six causal attention blocks.
-That makes it big enough to expose realistic tensor shapes while still being manageable on a local machine.
+The model we will be building is small in size, a 20.2M parameter decoder with the GPT-2 tokenizer vocabulary, a context length of 128 tokens, and six causal attention blocks.
+The different model parameters are as follows:

 | Setting | Value |
 |---|---:|